-- If you have to use new technology in your online class, test it out beforehand so you don’t have to worry about technical problems messing up an online meeting with your instructor or making you late to submit an assignment.
+- If you have to use new technology in your online class, test it beforehand, so you don’t have to worry about technical problems messing up an online meeting with your instructor or making you late to submit an assignment.

 Set goals and expectations

 Online classes are just as challenging and rigorous as face-to-face courses.
-Don’t underestimate the amount of work you’ll need to put into an online course and don’t forget to check in on it.
-Be prepared to spend more time on an online class than you would a face-to-face class and be responsible for yourself.
-If you know all this information when you start your online class, you’re more likely to approach it seriously and succeed.
+Don’t underestimate the amount of work you’ll need to put into an online course, and don’t forget to check in on it.
+Be prepared to spend more time on an online class than a face-to-face one, and be responsible for yourself.
+Knowing all this information when you start your online class makes you more likely to approach it seriously and succeed.

 Your online class might use exam proctoring and plagiarism detection software.
-These are tools that make sure an online exam or assignment was completed by the student enrolled in the class.
-In other words, these tools make sure that students are submitting their own work and that online classes are providing the same educational quality as face-to-face classes.
+These are tools ensure an online exam or assignment was completed by the student enrolled in the class.
+In other words, these tools ensure that students submit their own work and that online classes provide the same educational quality as face-to-face classes.

-Your class may use Honorlock to proctor exams and ensure that students don’t cheat.
-The service monitors your environment and web use to make sure that no outside sources are used during your exam.
+Your class may use Honorlock to proctor exams and ensure students don’t cheat.
+The service monitors your environment and web use to ensure that no outside sources are used during your exam.
 If your class uses Honorlock, you’ll need the following equipment to take the proctored exam.